elevate your impact

 review process

 The Advisors Committee of the NiSource Charitable Foundation for Merrimack Valley is comprised of local business, and community leaders, three NiSource and one Eversource representative.
 With the support of ECCF, the Advisors review proposals to the Fund.
 The Advisors make grant recommendations to the ECCF Board of Trustees for approval.
-Our goal is to notify applicants of grant decisions by mid-the end of May 2023, however the Fund reserves the right to revise the timetable should it be necessary.
+Our goal is to notify applicants of grant decisions by the end of May 2024, however the Fund reserves the right to revise the timetable should it be necessary.

 Proposals that do not meet deadlines or guidelines will be screened out by the ECCF staff (per guidance from the Fund Advisors) and receive early notification.

-As part of the review process, agencies that move into final review round will be asked to conduct a virtual site visit with Fund Advisors.
+As part of the review process, agencies that move into final review round will be asked to conduct a site visit with Fund Advisors.
 An ECCF staff person will reach out to you directly to organize these presentations should your LOI make it through the first round of reviews.

 reporting requirements